wp-plugins/booking/readme.txt

 10. **Calendar Skins**.
 Select calendar skin for better fitting to your site design.

 == Changelog ==
+= 5.1.2 =
+- Features and issue fixings in All versions:
+ * Fix issue of have no ability to click on the booking link on the "Calendar Overview" admin page for redirection to the "Booking Listing" page with  this selected booking.
+ * Fix issue of showing warning messages during activation of plugin in some versions.
+- Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
+ * Fix.
+The issue relative to not correct language selections for email templates during creations new booking or other actions (during ajax requests).
+(Personal, Business Small/Medium/Large, MultiUser)

 = 5.1.1 =
 - Features and issue fixings in All versions:
  * Support **WordPress 3.9**